 For transfers at or above \$3,000, senders must generally provide basic information about themselves (including name and address) that the agent verifies at the time of the transfer request.17 The agent processes the transaction, and the money transmitter's headquarters screens it to validate BSA/AML compliance.
 The money is then transferred to a recipient via a distributing agent or bank.
-In an international money transfer, the money may be distributed through an agent in the destination country, wired through the money transmitter's bank to the distributor agent's bank, or transferred by other means to a specified agent in the recipient in either U.S. dollars or local currency.
+In an international money transfer, the money may be distributed through an agent in the destination country, wired through the money transmitter's bank to the distributor agent's bank, or transferred by other means to a specified agent in the recipient's country.
+The distributor agent pays out cash to the recipient in either U.S. dollars or local currency.
 If the money transmitter's bank does not have a direct relationship with a bank in the recipient country, the bank-to-bank transfer scenario becomes more complicated.
+In such cases, one or more financial institutions may rely upon correspondent banking relationships to complete the transaction.
+18